deepaksood619/deepaksood619.github.io/docs/python/python-intro/operators.md

 Identity vs Equality Operators

-- Identity- Identity comparision with "is" and "is not"
+- Identity- Identity comparison with "is" and "is not"
 - Equality- Equality comparisons with "==" and "!="

 ## Arithmetic Operators (a = 10, b = 20)